Economic zone data-enabled predictive control for connected open water systems: Mixed-integer economic zone DeePC

 \subsection{Economic zone DeePC based on lexicographic optimization}

-The two main control objectives for the connected open water system presented in Section~\ref{prob_formualation}, including maintaining water levels within the predefined desired zone and minimizing overall energy consumption, are associated with different levels of priority~\cite{horvath2022Potential}.
-Specifically, the controller should prioritize zone tracking before addressing minimization of the energy consumption.
-Accordingly, we adopt the lexicographic optimization framework which has been adopted in~\cite{horvath2022Potential} for water level regulation and economic cost minimization, to formulate two optimization problems for the two control objectives.
+The two main control objectives for the connected open water system presented in Section~\ref{prob_formualation}, including maintaining water levels within the desired water-level zone (also referred to as the desired zone for brevity) and minimizing overall energy consumption, are associated with different levels of priority~\citep{horvath2022Potential}.
+Specifically, the controller should prioritize water-level zone tracking before addressing energy consumption minimization.
+Accordingly, we employ the lexicographic optimization framework~\citep{rentmeesters1996Theory}, which was also adopted in~\cite{horvath2022Potential}, to formulate two optimization problems for the two control objectives.
 At each sampling instant, the two optimization problems will be solved sequentially.
-In this way, the lower-priority control objective (i.e., minimizing the energy consumption) is addressed without compromising the results for the higher-priority control objective (i.e., maintaining water levels of the branches within desired zones).
+In this way, the lower-priority control objective (i.e., minimizing the energy consumption) is addressed without compromising the results for the higher-priority control objective (i.e., maintaining water levels of the branches within the desired zone).

-Conventional DeePC approaches, e.g., in~\cite{berberich2021Datadriven, coulson2019Dataenabled}, do not explicitly address zone tracking.
-To address the higher-priority control objective, we incorporate the zone tracking objective, as considered in~\cite{liu2019Modelpredictive}, into the objective function of a DeePC-based controller to maintain water levels within a predefined desired zone.
-Additionally, considering the disjoint nature of the pump input constraints, it is natural to formulate the optimization problem as a mixed-integer programming (MIP) problem~\cite{floudas1995Nonlinear}.
+Conventional DeePC approaches, e.g.,~\cite{berberich2021Datadriven} and ~\cite{coulson2019Dataenabled}, do not explicitly address zone tracking.
+To achieve the higher-priority control objective, we incorporate the zone tracking error, as considered in~\cite{liu2019Modelpredictive}, into the objective function of a DeePC-based controller.
+Additionally, considering the disjoint nature of the pump input constraints, it is natural to formulate the optimization problem as a mixed-integer programming (MIP) problem~\citep{floudas1995Nonlinear}.

 Consequently, for the higher-priority control objective of zone tracking, the first optimization problem is formulated as follows: